Don't Know What To Make For Dinner?

 -

-Air fry the chicken wings for 15 minutes at 250 degrees F. (If your wings are frozen, add an extra 10 minutes at this step.)
+Air fry chicken wings for 15 minutes at 250 degrees F.

 -

 Flip the wings over.
-Increase the air fryer temperature to 430 degrees F (or the highest your air fryer goes).
-Air fry for 15 to 20 minutes, until chicken wings are done and crispy.
+Increase the air fryer temperature to 400 degrees F. Air fry for 15-20 minutes, until chicken wings are done and crispy.

 Did You Make My Recipe?